Mirror Ball (Neil Young album): Recording

-The album's recording sessions took place in January 1995 and February 1995 at Bad Animals Studio in Seattle.
+The album's recording sessions took place in January 1995 and February 1995 at Ann and Nancy Wilson's Bad Animals Studio in Seattle.
 The album was produced by Brendan O'Brien, who had previously worked on Pearl Jam's 1993 album, Vs., and 1994 album, Vitalogy.

-Neil Young joined Pearl Jam in the studio in Seattle in January 1995, eleven days after performing with the band at an abortion-rights benefit in Washington, D.C.
+Young joined Pearl Jam in the studio in January 1995, eleven days after performing with the band at an abortion-rights benefit in Washington, D.C.
 The album was recorded in four days' studio time (January 26, January 27, February 7, and February 10).
+Young recorded the songs live in the studio, songs he had written the day before each session.
+"The beauty of the thing is that hardly any talking had to happen at all.
+I'd bring the song in and run it down, then everybody would play it.
+I don't think we did more than five takes on anything.
+We all knew what we had to do.
+Everybody was together."

-Young took the approach of recording the songs live in the studio.
-Young brought "Song X", "Act of Love", and five other songs into the studio to record for the first session in January.
+Young brought "Song X", "Act of Love", and five other songs into the studio to record for the first session in January, including "Downtown", "Big Green Country" and "Peace and Love".
 For the second session in February, he brought in two more songs.
 Young also wrote two new songs during the February recording sessions, and one song from the January sessions was re-recorded.
-Young said that all of the songs, with the exception of "Song X" and "Act of Love", were written in the four-day time period in which the album was recorded.
+On February 7, the group captured "I'm the Ocean" and "Truth Be Known" and Young recorded "What Happened Yesterday" solo on pump organ.
+"Throw Your Hatred Down" and "Scenery" would be recorded February 10.
+Young recorded "Fallen Angel" at one final solo session on February 26, again on pump organ.
+Young said that all of the songs, with the exception of "Song X" and "Act of Love", were written during the album's sessions.